 .
 This can suffer from being a little out-of-date (the current version in 2016) and ultimately you will find more comprehensive information on the individual college websites, but this is a useful overview and a good starting point.

 Anyway... if you have any questions you are always welcome to come and have a chat.

-Every term which you are allocated to will have a nominated term supervisor who should facilitate orientation to the term, ensure that you are adequately supervised during the term and provide mid term and end of term feedback.
-The Term supervisor is usually clearly identified on the Term Description, though occasionally departments share or rotate this responsibility, so if it is unclear, you should ask when you start the term.
+Every term which you are allocated to will have a nominated Term Supervisor who should facilitate orientation to the term, ensure that you are adequately supervised during the term and provide mid-term and end of term feedback.
+The Term Supervisor is usually clearly identified on the Term Description, though occasionally departments share or rotate this responsibility.
+If it is unclear, you should ask when you start the term.

-Mid and end of term assessment will be documented on the official HETI forms.
+Mid- and end of term assessments will be documented on the official HETI forms.
 The Mid Term

 is an orange form and End of Term